 Thanks to the extra reach on the telephoto end, you can zoom in to highlight specific landscape features and create more intimate, even abstract images.
 But you can always capture standard landscapes in the 24-35mm range, and the image stabilization ensures you can shoot in lower light without a tripod.

 If you’re a Sony mirrorless shooter looking to capture tighter landscape shots, the 70-200mm f/4 G is a great choice; it’s a telephoto zoom lens with a constant f/4 maximum aperture, and it delivers great image quality with wonderful background bokeh.

-It is a fast lens and performs well out in the field, especially when coupled with its image stabilization, which allows for improved performance in low light.
+The Sony 70-200mm is a fast focuser and performs well in the field, especially when coupled with its image stabilization, which allows for improved performance in low light.
 The f/4 maximum aperture isn’t ideal for producing shallow depth-of-field shots, but it should be fine for more conventional landscape images.

 The best lens for landscape photography: final words

-There are quite a few excellent lenses for landscape photography, far too many to list – but I hope this article has been helpful, and that you can now confidently choose the best landscape lens for you.
+There are quite a few excellent lenses for landscape photography, far too many to list – but I hope this article has been helpful, and that you can now confidently choose the best landscape lens for your needs.

 Briefly, the Canon EF 16-35mm f/4L and the Nikon Z 14-30mm f/4 S lenses are excellent choices for those looking for a mix of price and quality, while the Sony FE 12-24mm f/2.8 GM is a top pick for professionals.
 The Canon EF 24-105mm f/4 L IS II and the are great if you love to capture a range of landscape shots from wide-angle to telephoto.
 Finally, for anyone looking for a budget-friendly landscape lens, the Sony E 10-18mm f/4 OSS is a reasonable buy.

 Now over to you: